 Margaret is thrilled and proud to be working with The Gunderman Group.

-In her early days, Rachel studied art through Pratt Institute in Tuscany, worked as an HIV test counsellor in San Francisco, conducted musicology research at the Bibliotheque Nationale in Paris, and spent a year studying French literature at the Sorbonne.
+In her early days, Rachel studied art through Pratt Institute in Tuscany, worked as an HIV test counsellor in San Francisco, did musicology research at the Bibliotheque Nationale in Paris, and spent a year studying French literature at the Sorbonne.
 She holds a degree in French Studies from Smith College.
-Nowadays, when not working on her next house, Rachel can be found cooking or mixing craft cocktails, biking, doing Pilates, or snuggling with her two dogs.
-An avid film, theatre, and concert goer, Rachel is a San Francisco Symphony subscriber and San Francisco Zen Center member.
-She lives with her husband in Oakland.

 Hans grew up in the Seattle area and is one of the nation’s most accomplished rowers.
 He’s the very definition of a team player: He competed as a Team USA athlete at the 2016 Olympic Games in Rio de Janeiro, Brazil, earned a spot on the national USRowing team (representing it at the 2013 and 2015 World Championships), and was a two-time collegiate National Champion with the University of Washington.
 There he earned a BA in Business and focused on entrepreneurship.
 Through rowing, he has traveled extensively in Europe and Asia, although now he makes his home in Alameda.